A major HBO & Sky Atlantic Limited Series starring Amy Adams, from the director of BIG LITTLE LIES, Jean-Marc Vallée

 By Gillian Flynn

-From the author of No.1 bestseller GONE GIRL, an addictive thriller that is soon to be a TV series starring Amy Adams.
+From the author of No.1 bestseller GONE GIRL, an addictive thriller that is now a major HBO/SKY ATLANTIC TV series starring Amy Adams, directed by Jean-Marc Vallee, director of Big, Little Lies

 As Camille works to uncover the truth about these violent crimes, she finds herself identifying with the young victims - a bit too strongly.
 Clues keep leading to dead ends, forcing Camille to unravel the psychological puzzle of her own past to get at the story.
 Dogged by her own demons, Camille will have to confront what happened to her years before if she wants to survive this homecoming.